 Do you need your documents certified and legalized for Nepal?

-At National Apostille, Inc., we take the guesswork out of legalizing your documents for the country of Nepal.
+At USA Apostille, Inc., we take the guesswork out of legalizing your documents for the country of Nepal.
 Our trained and knowledgeable staff are available Monday-Saturday from 8am to 7pm to answer your questions and provide you easy to follow step-by-step instructions.
 We provide expedited US legalization services ensuring that your documents will be completed quickly.

 Nepal is not a member of the Hague Apostille Convention (Convention of 5 October 1961 Abolishing the Requirement of Legalization for Foreign Public Documents).
 Documents being sent to this country require State, US Department of State, and Nepal Embassy legalization.
 This three step process is necessary in order for the country of Nepal to accept your documents.